-- The TippingPoint IPS appliance supports identity-based operator authentication, access levels, and services as discussed in section 3. - The TippingPoint IPS appliance supports CSPs and controls access to them as discussed in section 5. - The TippingPoint IPS appliance has support for changing into or out of Full-FIPS mode, zeroizing/generating keys, etc. See section 4.1 for more information. - When in Full-FIPS mode, only cryptographic algorithms allowed by FIPS are used.
-See section 5.1 for the list of algorithms. - The TippingPoint IPS appliance performs the following FIPS power-up self tests on every power-up and reboot: - Firmware integrity test for all executable components including the boot image and the firmware image using checksum for all hardware models.
+- The TippingPoint IPS module supports identity-based operator authentication, access levels, and services as discussed in section 3. - The TippingPoint IPS module supports CSPs and controls access to them as discussed in section 5. - The TippingPoint IPS module has support for changing into or out of Full-FIPS mode, zeroizing/generating keys, etc. See section 4.1 for more information. - When in Full-FIPS mode, only cryptographic algorithms allowed by FIPS are used.
+See section 5.1 for the list of algorithms. - The TippingPoint IPS module performs the following FIPS power-up self tests on every power-up and reboot: - Firmware integrity test for all executable components using checksum.
 If a check fails, a message is displayed on the console and the IPS halts execution. - Known-answer self-tests for each cryptographic algorithm used by the module i.e. AES, Triple-DES, SHA, HMAC-SHA and RSA.
-If a test fails, a message is logged and the IPS is rebooted. - Known-answer self-test for the ANSI X9.31 Random Number Generator.
-If the test fails, a message is logged and the IPS is rebooted. - The software performs the following FIPS conditional tests as needed: - Continuous random number generator tests for the approved ANSI X9.31 RNG and the non-approved RNG.
-If a test fails, a message is logged, the current output of the random number generator is ignored, and the software tries the random number generator again. - Software Load Test: When a user attempts to update the software/firmware, verify that the new software file was signed by the TippingPoint software/firmware load private key.
+If a test fails, a message is logged and the IPS reboots. - Known-answer self-test for the ANSI X9.31 Random Number Generator.
+If the test fails, a message is logged and the IPS reboots. - The software performs the following FIPS conditional tests as needed: - Continuous random number generator tests for the approved ANSI X9.31 RNG and the NDRNG.
+If a test fails, a message is logged, the current output of the random number generator is ignored, and the software tries the random number generator again. - Firmware Load Test: When a user attempts to update the software/firmware, verify that the new firmware file was signed by the TippingPoint software/firmware load private key.
 If the signature check fails, the software update is aborted with no changes to the existing installed software.
-This validation is also done on software loads when FIPS mode is disabled.
+This validation is also done on firmware loads when FIPS mode is disabled.
 Because of this validation, the IPS meets the requirements for a limited operational environment. - Pair-wise consistency test after generating or installing new RSA keys.
-If the test fails, the new RSA key is ignored and will not be used. - There is no data output from the data output interfaces of the IPS during the power-up self tests. - With the exception of feedback output of user passwords during their modification over the console port, no private or secret CSPs are ever output from the IPS.
+If the test fails, the new RSA key is ignored and will not be used. - There is no data output from the data output interfaces of the module during the power-up self tests. - With the exception of feedback output of user passwords during their modification over the console port, no private or secret CSPs are ever output from

+HP TippingPoint IPS Non-Proprietary Security Policy Page 20 of 30 the IPS.
 This option is disabled by policy as mentioned in the User and Crypto-Officer enforced rules below.

-- All external entry of CSPs is encrypted with the exception of password entry over the console port. - The user password is obscured during entry to the module. - Non-FIPS service-access is not accessible in FIPS-approved mode.
+- All external entry of CSPs is encrypted with the exception of password entry over the console port. - The operator password is obscured during entry to the module. - Non-FIPS service-access is not accessible in FIPS-approved mode.
 This service enabling is disallowed by the module while it is operating in Full-FIPS mode. - The module does not support a FIPS bypass mode. - In FIPS approved mode, the operator is not allowed to configure the password settings for less than 8 characters. - Telnet and HTTP are disabled in Full-FIPS mode. - SSL 2.0 and SSL 3.0 support is disabled in Full-FIPS mode.
-Only TLS 1.0/SSL 3.1 is allowed. - The IPS uses production-grade enclosure and components.
+Only TLS 1.0/SSL 3.1 is allowed. - The module uses production-grade enclosure and components.